webix-hub/docs/data/desktop/extensions.md

 UI Extensions
 ===========================
-Except for a main line of <a href="http://webix.com/widgets/" title="ui widgets">UI components</a>, the library provides a number of helpful extensions to simplify your development.
+Except for the main line of <a href="http://webix.com/widgets/" title="ui widgets">UI components</a>, the library provides a number of helpful extensions to simplify your development.
 Most of the extensions are task-oriented and intended to accomplish a certain purpose.
 They are already quite configurable and need only initializing on the page to start serving.

 <br>